-- Hours subject to change, please check Google for current information
+- Hours are subject to change, please check Google for most current information

 - Masks are required in all areas of the museum and gift shop, as per August 25th public health orders.
-Guests are encouraged to bring their own masks, however, we will have some disposable masks available as backup for guests who have forgotten theirs during the first month.
-Please let staff know if you have a medical concern that would prevent you from wearing a mask.
+Guests are encouraged to bring their own masks, however, we will have some disposable masks available as backup for guests who have forgotten theirs and would like one.